-The Heinz History Center is collecting materials which document the response of our community to the coronavirus that causes COVID-19.
+The Heinz History Center is collecting materials that document the response of our community to the coronavirus that causes COVID-19.

 As Western Pennsylvania residents like you react to new policies and recommendations aimed to restrict the virus’ spread, we wish to document and preserve the materials and stories that demonstrate how you are continuing to communicate, work, commute, learn, teach, create, pray, celebrate, mourn, and give aid to others.
 Tell us your story or consider what objects or recordings best represent the experiences and observations that have stood out to you most.
 How are you and your family members spending your time?
 What do you regard as your biggest challenges?
 Was there a moment when you realized a historic event was taking place?

 The stories and materials we collect will allow all of us to study and share these experiences in the future.
 You can help us by donating physical materials or by using the form below to submit digital content.

 Read our blog to hear directly from our collections team about this project.

 The COVID-19 Collecting online gallery highlights some of the photographs that have been submitted to the History Center via our collections portal.
 It is a small photographic representation of what has been collected.